AI Commons (AIC) Framework

 Repeatable Patterns, Systemic Effects

-But a contract, however carefully drafted, remains a private arrangement between two parties.
+A contract, however carefully drafted, remains a private arrangement between two parties.
 It produces no shared vocabulary and creates nothing others can build on.
 System dynamics shift when choices become repeatable - when a recognisable pattern emerges that actors adopt because it works for them, and that third parties can read and compare - or demand.

 Creative Commons is the clearest precedent.
 A small family of standardised terms for sharing knowledge and culture, required by no government, adopted by scholars and creators because it made certain choices easy and legible.
 Individual decisions, over time, aggregated into something that had not existed before: a commons of openly accessible resources.
 Open-source licensing achieved the same for code, and now increasingly for AI model weights.
-Neither spread by mandate; both reshaped entire sectors through accumulation alone, and both remain enforceable through existing legal infrastructure.
+Neither spread by mandate; both reshaped entire sectors through accumulation alone, and both remain enforceable through existing legal infrastructure..

 Sustainability - A commitment that the environmental impact of AI operations is neutral at minimum, and where feasible, regenerative.
 The adopter sets defined targets for energy consumption, emissions, and ecological footprint, measured and reported against standardised benchmarks.
 Accountability sharpens when this data becomes comparable across providers, making environmental performance a visible and legible factor in how AI capabilities are chosen.